acorn-io/docs/docs/60-authoring/21-services.md

 ### Wiring services into your Acorn app

-Service attritibutes are accessed through the `@{}` syntax in the Acornfile.
+Service attributes are accessed through the `@{}` syntax in the Acornfile.
 Here is a simple example of accessing the `address` attribute of a service named `db`.
 For complete service syntax see the [services](/reference/acornfile#services-consuming) section in the Acornfile reference.

 ```acorn
 // This service exposes an address and a secret